nimpylib/npython/README.md

 ### Drawbacks
 NPython aims for both C and JavaScript targets, so it's hard (if not impossible) to perform low-level address based optimization.

+#### Nim 0.x GC
-NPython currently relies on Nim GC.
-Frankly speaking it's not satisfactory.
+NPython relies on Nim GC.
+Frankly speaking, in the past, it was not satisfactory.
-* The GC uses thread-local heap, makes threading nearly impossible (for Python).
+* The GC uses thread-local heap, which once made threading once nearly impossible (for Python), though not so for Nimv1 and Nimv2.
-* The GC can hardly be shared between different dynamic libs, which means NPython can not import extensions written in Nim.
+* The GC could hardly be shared between different dynamic libs, which meant NPython can not import extensions written in Nim.

-If memory is managed manually, hopefully these drawbacks can be overcomed.
-Of course that's a huge sacrifice.
+If memory was managed manually, these drawbacks could be overcomed early.

+#### Nim v1 and v2 MM
+However, in current years, Nim, specially v2, has improved a lot on GC, which's now called MM(Memory Management).

+And Nimv2 uses ORC by default, which offers deterministic performance.

+Not only has threading programming been enhanced and become easy to write, but also `setupForeignThreadGc()` and `tearDownForeignThreadGc()` come out here for foreignal call to control Nim's MM.

+In short those difficulties that once held us back have disappeared.

 ### License